 Our product manager Philippa Butcher has just returned from Romania, where she was making the final preparations for the first Newmarket Holidays tour there this summer.
+Read about her journey in our latest instalment of Staff Stories.

 When people think of Romania, they often picture tired stereotypes.
 Think Dracula and the austere effects of communism.
 However, there is so much more to this fascinating country, which has a unique story to tell that goes well beyond tales of fictional blood-sucking counts and megalomaniac dictators.